Original Fine Art + Giclée Prints

 "The Song of Moses" (Exodus 15)

-“Then Moses and the Israelites sand this song to the LORD: ‘I will sing to the LORD, for He has triumphed gloriously; horse and rider He has thrown into the sea.
+“Then Moses and the Israelites sang this song to the LORD: ‘I will sing to the LORD, for He has triumphed gloriously; horse and rider He has thrown into the sea.
 The LORD is my strength and my might, and He has become my salvation; this is my God, and I will praise Him; my father’s God, and I will exalt Him.
 The LORD is a warrior; the LORD is His name.
 Pharaoh’s chariots and his army He cast into the sea; his elite officers were sunk in the Red Sea…’” (Exodus 15)

 Faithful Leader.
 Humble Herald of God’s Word.
 Friend of God.